Hong Kong Company Incorporation – A Step-by-Step Guide

 It is possible to keep this information confidential.
 If you wish to do this when you set up your company, you must enlist a professional to appoint a corporate shareholder and nominee individual director.

-When setting up a company, it is essential to prioritise the maintenance and filing of accurate accounts.
+When incorporating a company, it is essential to prioritise the maintenance and filing of accurate accounts.
 These accounts should undergo annual audits by an experienced accountant and be submitted to the Inland Revenue Department, along with your tax return, utilising your Business Registration Number.

-When setting up a company in Hong Kong, it is crucial to ensure that you have an updated Business Registration Certificate.
+When incorporating a Hong Kong company, it is crucial to ensure that you have an updated Business Registration Certificate from the Inland Revenue Department (IRD).
 This document serves as a fundamental outline of your business and must be renewed annually or every three years, depending on the type of certificate obtained.
 Renewals should be completed one month before the expiry date, and the certificate must be prominently displayed in your office.

 What Documents to Prepare for Opening a Company?